moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

   * `strict` : By default the analyser issues warnings.
 If this is set to `true` errors are issued instead.
   * `removal-period` : If deprecated api is used and that api has a `for-removal` information with a date set, then this configuration can be used to issue an error instead of a warning if the removal date is less than the configured number of days away.
 For example setting this to 28 will result in errors being generated four weeks ahead of the removal date.

+* `artifact-rules` : This analyser validates the artifacts (bundles) against rules in the feature model.

 ## Extensions

 The following extensions are registered via the ServiceLoader mechanism: